djooryabi/UnityBasicShaderEffects/README.md

 # UnityBasicShaderEffects
-A collection of shader effects I created free for commercial use.
+A collection of shaders and scripts that I created for fun.
+You are free to use these shaders in a commercial capacity, but I cannot guarantee the same for the image/texture assets that I found on the web, so please use your own images/textures.
+I created these effects using Unity 2019.2.12f1.